-Below, you'll see a classic example of 'GPS Drift' on one of the Bay Area's classic climbs - one just as notorious for its propensity for GPS error as it is for its difficulty.
-Panoramic Highway climbs from the Pacific Ocean most of the way up Mt.
-Tamalpais; starting out on exposed grades and entering an area of dense, tall trees about a third of the way up the climb.
+- GPS Drift: Below, you'll see a classic example of 'GPS Drift' on one of the Bay Area's classic climbs where there's an area of dense, tall trees about a third of the way up the climb.
 As the activity below demonstrates, the GPS track follows the road with great accuracy until it enters the tree cover - at which point it begins to deviate from the road; although you can see that the route generally follows the shape of the road, it does so with much less precision.
-Bad GPS data like this could cause your activity to report less distance than you actually travelled, or to not match segments that you would have otherwise matched.
+Bad GPS data like this could cause your activity to report less distance than you actually traveled, or to not match segments that you would have otherwise matched.

-For a typical example of bad GPS data caused by running or riding in an urban environment surrounded by tall buildings, see the activity below.
-Because tall buildings can often cause a GPS signal to 'bounce' on its way between your GPS device and the satellites, this adds extra distance - and therefore extra time - to your device's calculation of your position.
+- GPS Bounce: Tall buildings can often cause a GPS signal to 'bounce' on its way between your GPS device and the satellites, this adds extra distance - and therefore extra time - to your device's calculation of your position.
 This will often result in a 'jumpy' gps track like you see below.
 Bad GPS data like this can often cause your activity to report more distance than you actually travelled, since each 'zig' and 'zag' of your GPS track has to be accounted for with a straight line connecting them.
 It can, in turn, cause you to receive inaccurate achievements on your activity, or miss segments that you would have otherwise matched.

 How to fix bad GPS data

 While Strava does our best to optimize our data analysis by ignoring the most obviously inaccurate data, in the end we can only make the most out of the data provided to us from the GPS device.
-Put another way, when a device records bad GPS data, the only option that Strava has to improve it is to 'ignore' portions of that bad data; there isn't currently a way to 'correct' it.
-We are, of course, always working on improving our system - and as new GPS devices and hardware are released, the standard of GPS quality continues to rise.
+Put another way, when a device records bad GPS data, the only option that Strava has to improve it is to 'ignore' portions of that bad data.

 How to prevent bad GPS data